-(3) Operation of remuneration committee
+(3) Operation of Remuneration Committee

-(1) 1.
-Information on members of the remuneration committee
+(1) Information on members of the Remuneration Committee

+· / February 29, 2024

-February 28, 2023 Identity (Note 1) Qualifications Name Professional Qualifications and Experience (Note 2) Independence Status (Note 3) Number of Other Public Companies in Which the Member Is Concurrently Serving As a Remuneration Committee Member Independent director Sun Chin-Su (Convener) 3 Independent director George Chen Please see page 19 on "1.
-Disclosure Supervisors None Independent director Hsieh Fa-Jung None
+Identity (Note 1) Condition Name Professional qualifications and experience (Note 2) Independence status (Note 3) Number of other public companies in which the member is concurrently serving as a remuneration committee member

+Independent Director Sun Chin-Su (Convener)

+Independent Director George Chen Please see page 14 on "1.
+Disclosure Supervisors, None

+Independent Director Hsieh Fa-Jung None

 - Note 1: Please indicate on the form to illustrate the job tenure, professional qualification, experience and independence.
 For Independent Directors, further indication to refer to disclosure for Director and Supervisor may be noted.
-For "Identity", please indicate "Independent Director" or "Others" (for the convener, please indicate as such). - Note 2: Professional qualifications and experience: Please indicate the professional qualifications and experience of individual Remuneration Committee members. - Note 3: Status of independence: Please indicate the status of independence of the Remuneration Committee members, including but not limited to, whether the persons or their spouses or relatives within the second degree of kinship are Directors, Supervisors or employees of the Company or its affiliates; the number of company shares held by the persons or their spouses or relatives within the second degree of kinship (or held by nominee shareholders) and the shareholding percentage thereof; whether the persons are Directors, Supervisors or employees of any companies with specified relationship with the Company (in reference to Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Taiwan Stock Exchange or the Taipei Exchange, Article 6, Paragraph 1, Subparagraphs 5 to 8); and the amount of fees in the last two years for providing the Company or affiliates with commercial, legal, financial, accounting or related services. - (2) Information on the operation of the remuneration committee - (a) The total number of members in the remuneration committee amounts to three persons. - (b) The term of office for the current members: June 21, 2022 to June 20, 2025.
-For the most recent year (2022), a total of three (A) meetings were held by the remuneration committed.
+For "Identity", please indicate "Independent Director" or "Others" (for the convener, please indicate as such). - Note 2: Professional qualifications and experience: Please indicate the professional qualifications and experience of individual Remuneration Committee members. - Note 3: Status of independence: Please indicate the status of independence of the Remuneration Committee members, including but not limited to, whether the persons or their spouses or relatives within the second degree of kinship are Directors, Supervisors or employees of the Company or its affiliates; the number of company shares held by the persons or their spouses or relatives within the second degree of kinship (or held by nominee shareholders) and the shareholding percentage thereof; whether the persons are Directors, Supervisors or employees of any companies with specified relationship with the Company (in reference to Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Taiwan Stock Exchange or the Taipei Exchange, Article 6, Paragraph 1, Subparagraphs 5 to 8); and the amount of fees in the last two years for providing the Company or affiliates with commercial, legal, financial, accounting or related services. - Note 4: For the disclosure method, please refer to the Corporate Governance Center section of the Taipei Exchange website for sample template of best practice. - (2) Information on the operation of the Remuneration Committee - A. The total number of members in the Remuneration Committee amounts to three persons.

+B. The term of office for the current members: June 21, 2022 to June 20, 2025.
+For the most recent year (2023), a total of three (A) meetings were held by the Remuneration Committed.
 The attendance is as follows:

-Position Name Attendance in Person (B) Attendance by Proxy Actual Attendance Rate (%) (B/A)(Note) Remarks

-Convener Sun Chin-Su 3 0 100%

-Member George Chen 3 0 100%

-Member Hsieh Fa-Jung 3 0 100%

-Other matters required to be recorded:

-I. Proposal discussed by the Remuneration Committee are as the following:

-Date of Meeting Proposal in the Meeting Resolution The Company's Treatment to the Remuneration Committee's Opinions Proposal of 2021 distributing remuneration of employees and directors.
-February 22, 2022 Appointment of the Head of the Company's Technology Division Ammored by all mambage Submitted to the Board of Directors and Discussed the 8th term of the Board of Directors and the scores of 2021 corporate governance Approved by all members approved by all directors May 6, 2022 2022 reward plan

-Proposal of principles for issuing the year-end bonus and the performance bonus for 2022.
-Discussed the 2023 working plans of the Remuneration Committee
+Posit ion N lame Attendance in person (B) Attendance in Attendance by ndance rate ) Note) Remarks Conve ener Sun Chin-Sı u 3 0 100 % Mem ber Geor ge Chei n 3 0 100 % Mem ber Hsieh Fa-Jun ng 3 0 100 % natters require Proposal discu recorded: y the Remuneration Com mittee are as the follow ving: Date of Meet ing Propo Proposal in the meeting solution The Company's Treatment to the remuneration committee's opinions Proposal of 2022 distributing remuneration of employees and directors. ees and D Discussion of the 2022 Gove rnance Score for the Boar rd of Directors.
+May 5, 202 023 2023 reward plan Approved by all members Submitted to the board of directors and approved by all directors Proposal of principles for issuing the year-end bonus and the performance bonus for 2023. ·····, Discussed the 2024 working plans of the remuneratior n committee